coloringchaos/object-spring-17/syllabus.md

 ## Participation
-This is a participatory course.
+This is an extremely participatory course.
 You are expected to participate in discussions and give feedback to other students both in class and participate with their projects.
 Be cognizant of how you interact in class discussions.
 If you find yourself commenting more frequently than most other people in the class, step back and give others a chance to contribute (even if you have something to say).
 If you tend to hesitate to join discussions, challenge yourself to jump in.
 Additionally, I encourage you to utilize the blogs as a way to connect with your classmates and share your ideas.

 I take critiques very seriously. *Even if your project is not fully completed, it is required that you come to class to give feedback on your classmate's projects*.
 It will affect your grade negatively if you do not show up for critique.
 Work is expected to be completed prior to the critique, do not attempt to finish your project during critique, have everything you need prepared, tested and ready to present.
 Student computers will be shut off and full participation is expected when projects are being presented.

 **20% of your final semester grade is based on participation**.
-If you consistently come to class and are prepared, you are guaranteed to receive a C in this category.
+If you consistently come to class prepared, you are guaranteed to receive a C in this category.
 Full credit for Participation is reserved for those who go far above and beyond.

 ## Grading
 Students will be assessed on conceptual ideas, technical skills, critical thinking, documentation, participation and attendance.
-Projects will be assessed on conceptual thought, creativity, originality and aesthetic qualities, experimentation and use of creative engineering solutions.
-Work must be presented on the date it is due (even if something isn't working!).
+Projects will be assessed on conceptual thought, creativity, originality and aesthetic qualities, experimentation and use of creative engineering solutions.*Work must be presented on the date it is due (even if something isn't working!).*

 If you turn in all your work on time (and if it is satisfactorily completed), and if you attend class and participate, you are ensured a C. A’s and B’s are reserved for students who excel beyond average and competent work.
 Individual projects that are turned in late will result in the grade being lowered for that project.
 Feedback through the form of critique is also essential; absence from any of the class critiques will result in a drop of one letter grade for that assignment.